AndrewColinMaher/AndrewColinMaher.github.io/README.md

 - Provide Links to merch that he is selling
 - Provide a form where were potential colloborators or Clients can get in touch

+The users goals of this site are

+- To find out more information about CJBLasts, does he exist on other platforms?
+- Can I see what other projects he is invovled in.
+- How much followers does he have.
+- Find out how to get in touch with CJBlasts.

+## UX

 ### Market Analysis

 The Primary and secondary target audience users of this site are in the age group of 10 years old an on upards to 30 or more.
-The site has to be simple and attractive to new users, these could be children or young adults that came to the site from twitter, discord, reddit or even youtube.
+I will be designing to be simple and attractive to new users, these could be children or young adults that came to the site from twitter, discord, reddit or even youtube.

+### Features

-The site needs to be colourful and easy to navigate with interactive and or moving elemnents
+The site needs to be colourful and simplistic that evokes warmth anf fun.
+It should have some moving or animating features so I will be looking closley at css animations with tools such as Keyframes chrome tool to help me animate images and divs.

 ### User Experience

-- #### First Time Visitor Goals
+#### First Time Visitor Goals

 1. As a first time visitor I want to learn about CJblasts, what is his content like.
 2. I want to be able to easily navigate throughout the site and find content.
 3. I want to locate his social media accounts to see his following to see how popular he is.

-- #### Returning Visitor and Frequnet Visitor Goals
+#### Returning Visitor and Frequnet Visitor Goals

 1. As a returning visitor I want to be able to find out how to get in touch with CJBlasts with any questions I may have
 2. I want to find links to his collaborators